elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-1-1-gather-and-analyze-business-requirements.md

 ### Analyze customer interview data to explicitly define customer objectives for a conceptual design.

-From this <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/vcap-dcd_notes.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://virtuallyhyper.com/wp-content/uploads/2013/04/vcap-dcd_notes.pdf']);">blog&#8217;s notes</a>, I decided to write them out just to make it easier to read:
+From this <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/vcap-dcd_notes.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://virtuallyhyper.com/wp-content/uploads/2013/04/vcap-dcd_notes.pdf']);">blog's notes</a>, I decided to write them out just to make it easier to read:

 > **Conceptual Design: Focus on achieving goals and requirements**
 >
 > *   Use information from SME/Stakeholder interviews (Scope/Goals/Requirements/assumptions/constraints) and from information gathered in current state analysis
 > *   Determine entities affected by project (LOB,users,applications, processes, physical machine, etc)
 > *   Determine how goals map to each entity
-> *   Design infrastructure that achieves each entity&#8217;s goal and requirements but stay within constraints (i.e. where do you need availability, scalability, performance,security and manageability
+> *   Design infrastructure that achieves each entity's goal and requirements but stay within constraints (i.e. where do you need availability, scalability, performance,security and manageability
 > *   Document with diagrams, tables, and text

 From the same <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/vcap-dcd_notes.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://virtuallyhyper.com/wp-content/uploads/2013/04/vcap-dcd_notes.pdf']);">pdf</a>, here is an example of a conceptual diagram: